 This interaction with business leaders made the Team Apex aware of the potential and the initial noticeable success.
 Apex decided to expand.
 Soon a new centre came up at Mira Road and then Chembur and then there was a ‘chain’ of centres.
 At this juncture another philanthropist Mr Hitesh Mehta joined the group along with his great ideas, managerial skills and vigour.
 He infused Team Apex with great enthusiasm and desire to succeed along with the much needed funds.
 While expanding all what was in mind was the patient’s well-being.

 Also noteworthy is the support of the nephrologists who joined the core group.
 They knew the core team well and were convinced that at Apex it was the patient’s interest that was of utmost importance.
 They joined the core team without any expectation of monetary gains.
 To begin with each one of them had a large existing practice in their respective cities.
 They decided to spare their time to help Apex grow.
 Apex values this contribution they have made to the development.
 Without them it would have indeed been impossible.

-Apex now has more than eighty dialysis centres across nine states, all providing excellent quality dialysis at a reasonable cost.
+Apex now has more than 85 dialysis centres across 7 states, all providing excellent quality dialysis at a reasonable cost.
 Its patients are supported by Apex Kidney Foundation which is its charitable arm.